-The novel coronavirus has killed nearly 206,000 people in the U.S. and infected more than 7.2 million.
-We know it's mainly passed via respiratory droplets that are expelled when infected people cough or talk, which can make us understandably anxious about being around others, especially indoors.
+The novel coronavirus has killed nearly 231,000 people in the U.S. and infected more than 9.3 million, according to the New York Times.
+We know it's often passed via respiratory droplets that are expelled when infected people cough or talk, which can make us understandably anxious about being around others, especially indoors.
 But that fear shouldn't discourage you from exercising your right to cast a ballot.

 “I think voting can be done totally safely and think people should do it,” says Paul Pottinger, MD, a professor specializing in infectious disease at the University of Washington School of Medicine.
 “No one should be intimidated or frightened.”
 We asked him for advice on how to stay safe this year.

 Vote by mail